bolstergroup/ts-serverless/README.md

           enabled: true
 ```

-Ignoring the scheduling event, you can see here that we're setting up a function named `hello` with a handler at `src/hello.ts` (the `.default` piece is just indicating that the function to run will be the default export from that file).
-The `http` event says that this function will run when an http event is triggered (on AWS, this happens via API Gateway).
+This is a single function declaration that creates a GET endpoint at `/ping`, which runs the default export from [`./src/ping.ts`](./src/ping.ts).

+Event - `http` creates the an AWS API Gateway endpoint.
+Event - `schedule` pings the function once every 5 minutes in order to prevent cold starts.

 #### 2. Create your function

 This starter kit's Hello World function is a ping/pong (which you will of course get rid of).
 Found at [`./src/ping.ts`](./src/ping.ts).
 There you can see a basic function that's intended to work in conjunction with API Gateway (i.e., it is web-accessible).

-Like most Serverless functions, the `ping` function accepts an event, context, and callback.
+Like most Serverless functions, the `ping` function accepts an:
+- event `Object`
+- context `Object`
+- callback `Function`

 When your function is completed, you execute the callback with your response.
-(This is all basic Serverless; if you've never used it, be sure to read through [their docs](https://serverless.com/framework/docs/).
+(If you've never used Serverless, have a read through [their docs](https://serverless.com/framework/docs/).

 ---